-This part is an overview of all the elements that can be used in a microflow.
-For the properties of the microflow itself, see Microflow.
+This page is an overview of all the elements that can be used in a microflow.
+For the properties of the microflow itself, see Microflow Properties.

 Microflows allow you to express the logic of your application.
 A microflow can perform actions such as creating and updating objects, showing pages and making choices.
 It is a visual way of expressing what traditionally ends up in textual program code.

 The microflow editor offers keyboard support for navigating and manipulating microflows.
 The following table shows the keys that can be used.